David Marks (psychologist): Health psychology

-Annunziato and Grossman (2016) explain that Marks' homeostasis theory attributes the obesity imbalance to a “Circle of Discontent”, a system of feedback loops linking weight gain, body dissatisfaction, negative affect, and overconsumption.
-These authors state that the theory is consistent with an extensive evidence base.
+Annunziato and Grossman (2016) explain that Marks' homeostasis theory attributes the obesity imbalance to a "Circle of Discontent", a system of feedback loops linking weight gain, body dissatisfaction, negative affect, and overconsumption.
+These authors state that the theory is consistent with extensive evidence.
 Annunziato and Grossman (2016) indicate that the homeostasis theory focuses on five feedback loops that form an insidious and vicious "Circle of Discontent".
-If for any reason high levels of dissatisfaction, negative affect, consumption, or increased body weight should arise, then interactivity through feedback loops a vicious circle is created, a disturbance to the stability of the system that controls weight gain.
+If, for any reason, high levels of dissatisfaction, negative affect, consumption, or increased body weight should arise, then interactivity through feedback loops creates a vicious circle, a disturbance to the stability of the system that controls weight gain.
 When it becomes activated, the system drifts away from equilibrium toward a dysfunctional state of non-control.
 The authors explain that Marks (2015) proposes a four-armed strategy to halt the obesity epidemic consists of (1) putting a stop to victim-blaming, stigma, and discrimination; (2) devalorizing the thin-ideal; (3) reducing consumption of energy-dense, low-nutrient foods, and drinks; and (4) improving access to plant-based diets.
 Annunziato and Grossman (2016) concluded: "If fully implemented, interventions designed to restore homeostasis have the potential to halt the obesity epidemic".

 The Homeostasis Theory of Obesity was further elaborated in his 2016 book, Obesity.
 Comfort vs. Discontent (Marks, 2016).
 The book's dedication states: "To the two-point-one billion people who are overweight or living with obesity.
 Please take note.
 It is not your fault.
 You are not to blame.
 You are the victims.
 Be informed, be empowered, and, above all else, resist.
 This book is for you."
 (Marks, 2016).